neuefische/web-exercises/sessions/js-forms-new/handle-form-submit/README.md

 ## Development

-### CodeSandbox

-Select the "Browser" tab to view this project.

 ### Local development

 To run project commands locally, you need to install the dependencies using `npm i` first.